When is registration not compulsory?

 When should the application be made?

 The application for first registration must be lodged in the Land Registry within three months of the date of the purchase deed, otherwise the transaction becomes void.
 However, an application for extension of time may be made, by letter, under Schedule 2 Part II of the Land Registration Act (NI) 1970, if the application could not have been made within the prescribed period without incurring unreasonable expense, or if the application could not be made by reason of some accident or other sufficient cause.
+If you are lodging an e-registration application then Land Web will automatically prompt you to apply for an extension of time.
+For further guidance on completing a first registration application by e-registration please see below.

 - the application map should show the boundaries of the entire property (not just the outline of the house)